Table of Contents

 If we don’t have sufficient digestive enzymes, our food cannot be broken down.
 That means that even if we eat well, we aren’t absorbing good nutrition.

 Digestive enzymes convert the food into smaller molecules that your tissues, cells, and organs utilize for many metabolic functions.
 It takes some time to complete this process and results in amino acids, glycerol, fatty acids and simple sugars.
 When you chew and break food into small pieces, special enzymes produced in different parts of your digestive region start acting to complete the process.

 Amylase is defined as a digestive enzyme that breaks starch into small carbohydrate molecules.
 This enzyme is produced in two areas.
 Firstly, salivary glands in our mouth generate salivary amylase that starts the process of digestion by breaking down starch and converting it into maltose and smaller carbohydrate.
 Cells in the pancreas also produce a different type of amylase, known as pancreatic amylase that travels via a duct to reach the small intestine.
 Pancreatic amylase finishes the digestion of carbohydrates, producing glucose.

 This enzyme breaks down protein into amino acids, which are its building blocks.
 The three main protease enzymes are trypsin, pepsin, and chymotrypsin.
 Special cells produce an enzyme, called pepsinogen in your stomach that converts into pepsin when it comes in contact with the acid surrounding the stomach.
 Pepsin breaks some chemical bonds in the protein, creating smaller molecules known as peptides.
 The pancreas makes chymotrypsin and trypsin, enzymes that are liberated into the small intestine through the pancreatic duct.

-Although amylase, lipase, and protease are the major enzymes that our your body utilizes to digest food, there are many other specialized enzymes also contribute in the process.
+Although amylase, lipase, and protease are the major enzymes that your body utilizes to digest food, there are many other specialized enzymes also contributing to the process.